THE PERFECT FALL IN NEW ENGLAND ROAD TRIP ITINERARY

 DAY FIVE: BOSTON

 We had just a few hours to enjoy Boston before we flew out.
-Head to Beacon Hill where the homes were all decked out for Halloween.
+We headed to Beacon Hill where the homes were all decked out for Halloween.
 Don’t forget to stop by one of Boston’s most Instagrammable streets, Acorn Street.
 These homes are occupied so be respectful and don’t step onto any of the porches.

 TIPS FOR YOUR TRIP: